-A growing number of healthcare organizations are adopting the patient-centered medical home (PCMH) model in their primary care settings in an effort to improve quality and reduce costs.
-At the same time, an increasing number of payers are rewarding practices that implement the PCMH model because of the proven link between integrated, accessible, comprehensive care and fewer costly health complications.
+A growing number of healthcare organizations are adopting the PCMH model in their primary care settings in an effort to improve quality and reduce costs.
+At the same time, an increasing number of payers are rewarding practices that implement the PCMH model of care because of the proven link between integrated, accessible, comprehensive care and fewer costly health complications.

 The shift from traditional primary care delivery to the PCMH model isn’t necessarily easy, and requires communication between payers, providers and their patients.
 While there’s no perfect blueprint for navigating the process, I asked two PCMH experts, Rushika Fernandopulle, M.D., Co-Founder and CEO of Iora Health, a venture-backed company focused on healthcare transformation, and Peggy Reineking, former Director of Recognition Program Operations with the National Committee for Quality Assurance (NCQA), which formally recognizes medical homes, about some of the biggest “dos and don’ts” healthcare organizations should keep in mind when implementing the PCMH model.

 Dr. Fernandopulle has spent more than a decade involved in efforts to improve care delivery and quality.
 He was the first Executive Director of the Harvard Interfaculty Program for Health Systems Improvement and served as a Managing Director of the Advisory Board Company.
 Reineking, served as an NCQA consultant reviewer, a PCMH Certified Content Expert and has 40 years of experience working with organizations on patient care, physician training, clinical research, health benefits administration and quality performance assessment.